Getting Glastonbury 2020 tickets is not all just down to luck…

 The ticket price for Glastonbury 2020 will be £265 + £5 booking fee per ticket, of which a £50 deposit (plus coach fare if booking a coach package) is payable when booking in October, with the balance payable in the first week of April 2020 (children aged 12 and under are admitted free of charge and do not need a ticket).

 Where will I be able to pay my ticket balance?

 Glastonbury Festival tickets are only sold on one site: glastonbury.seetickets.com – any other site claiming to sell tickets for the festival are not authentic, and you will be setting yourself up for disappointment.
 Make sure you are in the right place before making the payment.

-All that being said, it is not just down to luck – so if Worthy Farm has your fancy, and you want to be at the best party in the world this summer, here are our top 11 essential tips & tricks for maximising your chances of getting Glastonbury 2019 tickets.
+So if Worthy Farm has your fancy, and you want to be at the best party in the world next year, here are our top 11 tips & tricks for maximising your chances of getting Glastonbury 2020 tickets.

 Make sure you have registered